S Korea’s ruling party nominates maverick politician in race

 Party officials announced Lee had collected about 50.3% of all votes cast during the race, defeating three challengers in a party primary that ended Sunday.

 Lee, 56, is the governor of South Korea’s most populous Gyeonggi province that surrounds the capital of Seoul.
 He is known as a tough-speaking liberal who has built up an image as an anti-establishment figure.
-He’s also famous for his self-made success story as he worked as a boy laborer at a factory, a time that left him an arm disability before he taught himself law, passed the country’s notoriously difficult bar exam and worked as a human rights lawyer.
+He’s also famous for his self-made success story as he worked as a boy as a factory worker, a time that left him an arm disability, before later making his own way through school and passing the country’s notoriously difficult bar exam to work as a human rights lawyer.

 Before becoming governor in 2018, Lee worked as mayor of Seongnam, a city inside Geyonggi, for eight years.
 Previously a political outsider, he rose sharply amid public anger over an explosive 2016-17 corruption scandal that eventually led to the ouster of the conservative President Park Geun-hye.